 Risks when users connect to CRM over an unsecured network

-Issues that can occur when you run Microsoft Dynamics CRM without using Secure Sockets Layer (SSL) (HTTPS) are as follows:
+Here are some issues that can occur when you run Microsoft Dynamics CRM without using Secure Sockets Layer (SSL) (HTTPS):

 Security recommendations on server role deployments